Phixyn/redhawk/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Request

+## Description

+> Give a short and brief description of the pull request.
+Add a screenshot if appropriate.

-# Changes
+## Changes

-_List the changes made_
+> List the changes made.

-* Changes go here
+- Changes go here

-# Type of changes
-_Tick all that apply_

-- [ ] New feature: new feature for the user
-- [ ] Fix: bug fix for the user
+## Breaking Change?

+> Will these changes cause existing functionality to not work as expected?
+Will contributors be able to run the project after these changes are merged, without needing to take any additional steps?

-- [ ] Documentation: updates and new additions to the documentation
+- [ ] Tick if this is a breaking change and **describe why** below
-- [ ] Style: code style, formatting, idendation, fixing new lines, etc; no code changes
-- [ ] Refactor: refactoring code, including renaming
-- [ ] Testing: adding or updating unit tests; no code changes
-- [ ] Chore: updating dependencies, project setup tasks, build related tasks (e.g. updating grunt/other build tasks) etc; no code changes
-- [ ] Breaking change: a fix or new feature that will cause existing functionality to not work as expected was made

-# Merging checklist
+## Merging Checklist
-_Before you merge..._

-- [ ] Code documentation up-to-date
-- [ ] Project documentation up-to-date
+> Lastly, before merging we need to make sure that these are done.

 - [ ] Project builds and runs
+- [ ] All changes were tested
+- [ ] All tests are up-to-date
+- [ ] All tests pass
+- [ ] Code style follows the [JavaScript](https://google.github.io/styleguide/jsguide.html) and [Vue.js](https://v3.vuejs.org/style-guide/) style guides
+- [ ] Code documentation is up-to-date
+- [ ] Project documentation is up-to-date